 - Your name keeps showing up in background checks

-- You are not receiving offers from employers for jobs of which you are otherwise qualified
+- You are not receiving offers from employers for jobs for which you are otherwise qualified

 - Requests to travel abroad have been disallowed

 - Any other automatic denials based on your criminal record